CKs-Technology-News/PrivacyTools/README.md

 - [LibreTube](https://github.com/libre-tube/LibreTube) – An open source YouTube front-end.
 - [Plumber](https://github.com/keshavbhatt/plumber) – Local and remote video trimmer, can trim parts of video without downloading whole video, utilizes youtube-dl, allows conversion to GIFs.
     - [Invidious-viewer](https://github.com/git-bruh/invidious-viewer) – Python application to watch YouTube videos through the Invidious API, in the terminal (requires MPV player and libmpv.so).
-- [Piped](https://github.com/TeamPiped/Piped) – The Privacy-friendly [YouTube front-end](https://piped.kavin.rocks/) and alternative that's efficient by design.
+- [Piped](https://github.com/TeamPiped/Piped) – The Privacy-friendly [YouTube front-end](https://piped.kavin.rocks/) and alternative that's efficient by design but uses Cloudflare CDN.
 A list of instances can be found [here](https://github.com/TeamPiped/Piped/wiki/Instances).
     - [New Piped UIl](https://ui-v2.piped.pages.dev/) – Similar like Piped Material.
     - [Piped Material](https://github.com/mmjee/Piped-Material) – A fork of Piped, focusing on better performance and a more usable design.
 - [Maurice Oegerli](https://github.com/ViewTube/viewtube-vue) – An alternative YouTube front-end using the invidio.us API.